 Each of the four residential land uses are reviewed against standards specific to the respective uses in the appended Planning Memo.
 A Planned Unit Development (PUD) will be required to grant flexibility to City standards, if desired.
-To receive a PUD, developments must meet certain standards, such as minimum development area (5 acres), open space (20% of the development) and street layout.
+This development meets the minimum criteria for a PUD.